 A big part of the problem is that just because someone is a good athlete, doesn’t mean they are a good coach.
 In most of the US, people train with “coaches” who have no training as an educator.
 Sure, they were good at their sport, but they have not been taught how to teach.
 Britain is different.
 Trainers earn British Horse Society qualifications to become a trainer.

 Most people, when choosing a trainer, value the experience that a coach has — and past successes — without evaluating their skill at imparting knowledge.
 In fact, this is a profession where a coach becomes successful because of their accomplishments, then becomes a mentor to future coaches, an approach that perpetuates methods that may include abusive practices.
 Old ideas are valued because they “worked” despite the fact that research shows that there are better ways of teaching.
-The idea of training the coaches to coach (as opposed to compete) is a new one and has still not fully integrated into our winning at all costs sports culture.
+The idea of training the coaches to coach (as opposed to competing) is a new one and has still not fully integrated into our winning at all costs sports culture.

 This problem is not unique to riding.
 It happens in football, soccer, swimming, tennis, rowing and all the other high school and college sports.
 Since sports are increasingly seen as a way to get into a better college, there is a lot of pressure to produce results.
 As Vince Lombardi, head coach and general manager of the Green Bay Packers, said: “Winning isn’t the most important thing.
 It’s the only thing.”